williamgrant25/github-update-checker/README.md

 Compares project's package.json version and latest GitHub tag version and returns the result.

+It's really dumb, it just extracts all numbers from a tag name and doesn't use semver, so "v1.1.1" will become "111".

 github-update-checker automatically tries to get project's `package.json` and construct a URL to GitHub API from `repository.url` section, but can get everything as an option.